-- The maximum permitted speed of 80 km/h is subject to road and weather conditions.
-Please observe legal requirements when doing so. - Avoid sharp turns and rapid manoeuvres, and brake earlier than usual. - Avoid driving over obstacles (for example kerbs) or potholes. - If one or more tyres is being driven in emergency conditions, the driving quality of the vehicle is impaired and there is a risk of accident.
+- Drive carefully and at moderate speed (80km/h maximum). - Avoid sharp turns and rapid manoeuvres, and brake earlier than usual. - Avoid driving over obstacles (for example, kerbs) or potholes. - If one or more tyres is being driven in emergency conditions, the driving quality of the vehicle is impaired and there is a risk of accident.

-• The anti-puncture tyres do not "deflate" on losing pressure because they are supported on the reinforced sides.
-Therefore defects in the tyre can not be detected with a visual inspection.

-• Snow chains must not be used on front tyres used in emergency conditions.
+- Puncture-proof tyres do not "deflate" on losing pressure as they are supported by the tyre walls.
+Therefore defects in the tyre can not be deteced with a visual inspection. - Snow chains must not be used on front tyres used in emergency conditions.